anhtv08/lambda-demos/README.md

 How deploy application?
 ------------------
 1. Run ``sh scripts/create_bucket.sh`` for provisioning the bucket- the container for application deployment file
-2. Run ``sh scripts/deploySamApp.sh`` for deploying the lamda function to aws
+2. Run ``sh scripts/deploySamApp.sh`` for deploying the lambda function to aws

 Verify deployment?